TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-signin-troubleshootingaccesspolicy-casesub.md

 ## Resolve problems with the [Sign-in Diagnostic]

-You can quickly find out what happened or diagnose problems related to user sign-in by using the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/diagnose)
+You can quickly find out what happened or diagnose problems related to user sign-in by using the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/diagnose).

-1. Launch the Sign-in Diagnostic.
+1. Start the Sign-in Diagnostic
-2. Find the event to analyze by entering in the details you have about the user, application, time of sign-in, request Id, or correlation Id.
+2. Find the event to analyze by entering in the details you have about the user, application, time of sign-in, request Id, or correlation Id
-3. Review the diagnostic results showing the details of what happened and what actions you can take to make changes (if any changes are needed).
+3. Review the diagnostic results showing the details of what happened and what actions you can take to make changes (if any changes are needed)

 ## **Recommended Steps**

 **[Use What-If to troubleshoot Sign-In](https://docs.microsoft.com/azure/active-directory/conditional-access/troubleshoot-conditional-access-what-if)**
 1. Navigate to the Azure AD Sign-in page
 2. Filter sign-ins by user, time range, application, status, client app, and so on
-3. Select a sign-in event and view the Conditional Access tab to see which policies were evaluated
+3. Select a sign-in event and view the **Conditional Access** tab to see which policies were evaluated
-4. Click on the row of a policy to view the policy details and understand why it applied
+4. Select the row of a policy to view the policy details and understand why it applied

-**Tools to troubleshoot a Conditional Access policy**
+**Tools to troubleshoot a Conditional Access policy:**
 * Report-only mode lets you evaluate a policy without impacting users
 * What-if tool lets you simulate sign-in events and see which policies apply
 * Insights and reporting workbook displays real-time impact of each policy